Anders Konradsen: International career

-Konradsen has represented Norway from under-16 to under-23 level, and was included in the Norwegian under-21 squad for the 2013 UEFA European Under-21 Football Championship.
+Konradsen has represented Norway from under-16 to under-23 level, and was included in the Norwegian under-21 squad for the 2013 UEFA European Under-21 Championship.
 Konradsen started the opening match against Israel U-21, and had one shot in the crossbar and another in the post when Norway drew 2–2.
 In the second match of the tournament against England U21, Harmeet Singh was chosen ahead of Konradsen in the starting line-up.

 Konradsen made his debut for the senior team in the friendly match against Hungary in November 2012, and was also called up for the friendly matches against South Africa and Zambia in January 2013, but withdrew from the squad due to sickness.